How to Use This Tool

 Web Developers

-Convert SVG icons, logos, and graphics to PNG for use as favicons, Open Graph images, email templates, and anywhere that requires raster images instead of vectors.
+Convert SVG icons and logos to PNG for favicons, Open Graph images, email templates, and anywhere a raster image is required instead of a vector.

 Graphic Designers

-Export SVG designs to PNG at 2x or 3x for client presentations, social media posts, and print-ready assets without opening Illustrator or Figma.
+Export SVG designs to PNG at 2x or 3x for client previews, social posts, and print-ready assets without firing up a heavy design tool.

 UI/UX Designers

-Convert SVG icons and UI elements to PNG for design handoffs, documentation screenshots, and platforms that don't render SVG natively.
+Convert SVG icons and interface elements to PNG for design handoffs, documentation screenshots, and platforms that do not render SVG inline.

 Logo Designers

-Export SVG logos to PNG at multiple scales — 1x for web, 2x for retina, 4x for print.
+Export SVG logos to PNG at multiple scales: 1x for web, 2x for high-DPI screens, and 4x for print.
 Deliver raster versions alongside the vector original.

 Content Creators

-Convert SVG illustrations and infographics to PNG for blog posts, YouTube thumbnails, and social media where PNG is the expected format.
+Convert SVG illustrations and infographics to PNG for blog posts, video thumbnails, and any platform where PNG is the expected format.

 Email Marketers

-Convert SVG graphics to PNG for email newsletters.
-Email clients don't support SVG — PNG is the universal format for email images.
+Convert SVG graphics to PNG for newsletters - email clients do not support SVG, and PNG is the universal format for email images.

 Social Media Managers

-Convert SVG graphics to PNG for Instagram, Facebook, Twitter, and LinkedIn.
-Social platforms don't accept SVG uploads.
+Convert SVG graphics to PNG for Instagram, Facebook, Twitter, LinkedIn, and Pinterest, none of which accept SVG uploads.

 Photographers

-Convert SVG watermarks and overlay graphics to high-resolution PNG for compositing onto photographs in Lightroom or Photoshop.
+Convert SVG watermarks and overlay graphics to high-resolution PNG for compositing onto photos in your editing tool of choice.

 E-commerce Sellers

-Convert SVG product illustrations and badge graphics to PNG for marketplace listings on Amazon, Etsy, and Shopify.
+Convert SVG product illustrations, badges, and labels to PNG for marketplace listings on Amazon, Etsy, eBay, and Shopify.

-Convert SVG diagrams and charts to PNG for homework, presentations, and research papers.
-PowerPoint and Google Slides handle PNG better than SVG.
+Convert SVG diagrams and charts to PNG for homework, presentations, and research papers, where slide tools handle PNG more reliably than SVG.

 Technical Writers

-Convert SVG diagrams to PNG for documentation, wikis, and knowledge bases.
-Many documentation platforms don't render inline SVG.
+Convert SVG diagrams to PNG for documentation, wikis, and knowledge bases that do not render inline SVG content.

 Game Developers

-Convert SVG game assets to PNG sprites at custom scales.
-Use 2x or 4x for high-DPI game displays.
+Convert SVG game assets to PNG sprites at custom scales, using 2x or 4x for high-DPI game displays and HUD elements.

 Print Professionals

-Convert SVG graphics to high-resolution PNG (3x or 4x) for print materials when the print workflow requires raster images.
+Convert SVG graphics to high-resolution PNG at 3x or 4x for print materials when the workflow needs a raster image instead of a vector.

 Marketing Teams

-Convert SVG icons, badges, and promotional graphics to PNG for landing pages, ad creatives, and presentations.
+Convert SVG icons, badges, and promotional graphics to PNG for landing pages, ad creatives, and presentation slides.

 App Developers

-Convert SVG icons to PNG at multiple scales for Android and iOS app icons, splash screens, and notification badges.
+Convert SVG icons to PNG at multiple scales for app icons, splash screens, and in-app images that meet store-listing requirements.

 Freelancers